 Naturally, there’s always the option to make your own classroom maths game super quickly.

-After the quiz or game, you can see how everyone did with the full class report, which shows the questions that students struggled with and the ones they nailed.
+After the quiz, you can see how everyone did with the full class report, which shows the questions that students struggled with and the ones they nailed.

-For teachers, AhaSlides has an exclusive deal of just $1.95 per month, or completely free if you're teaching small classrooms.
+For teachers, AhaSlides has an exclusive deal of just $2.95 per month, or it's completely free if you're teaching a classroom of less than 50 students.

 #3 - Prodigy Math Game - Classroom Math Games